jekunz/probing/README.md

 To reproduce results:

-For experiments on syntactic dependency parsing:
+## For experiments on syntactic dependency parsing:

-run main.py.
+Run main.py.
 By default, the program expects the files 'en_ewt-ud-train.conllu' and 'en_ewt-ud-dev.conllu' in the same directory.

 The following parameters can be changed in config.py:
 * train_size: integer; number of lines to be used from the train file